Upgrade to RED Calc Pro

 - Clicking the label for any input or result will cause a popup help box to appear.
 This help box includes the allowed and normal values (for inputs).

-- You may choose to use the Advanced Blower Door Inputs to adjust your results for temperature, altitude, or pressure exponent.
+- You may choose to use the Advanced Blower Door Inputs to adjust your results for temperature, altitude, and pressure exponent.

-- The Whole-Building Ventilation Run Time tool allows you to determine run-time per hour if you wish to operate the whole-building fan intermittently.
+- The Dwelling-Unit Ventilation Run-Time Solver allows you to determine run-time per hour if you wish to operate the dwelling-unit fan intermittently.